 I smiled sweetly.
 I’m a pro in smiling sweetly.

-“Lawyers call it allegation, you know, based on circumstantial evidence.
+‘Lawyers call it allegation, you know, based on circumstantial evidence.
 It doesn’t count.
-Hong Kong’s a lawful place now, Feng baby.
+Hong Kong’s a lawful place now, you know.
 Even we need evidence before charging anyone.
 Yesterday, my inspector told us no more forced signatures on blank statements or toilet beatings until further notice.
 Otherwise, we’re on our own.
 Imagine.
-Crime rate’s gonna soar.”
+Crime rate’s gonna fucking soar, baby.’
 He winked and showed his straight white teeth.

 He was technically right.
-I had come home unexpectedly one afternoon exactly twenty-two days ago.
+I had not caught them in bed.
+I had come home unexpectedly in the afternoon, exactly twenty-two days ago.
 I was supposed to be swimming at Tai Wan Shan, the new modern government pool everyone talks about.
 It was closed for emergency maintenance so I took the bus back.
 I suppose it was one of those bad luck cases designed by God to trap multiple victims at the wrong time in the wrong place.
 I thought I heard a hushed confusion inside as I unlocked the door and the triple bolted gate.
 Her room was closed.
 This early?
-He was “napping” in mine, a bedcover pulled over his lower body.
+He was ‘napping’ in mine, bedcover pulled over his lower body.
 Aha.
 I yanked it away.
 He was in his briefs.

 Sure, Kit, you’re drowsy alright.
 I’m a much better detective than you lot.

 I noticed a wet spot on his underwear.
 I quickly yanked it down before he could protest.
 A condom was semi-attached to his limp little brother.
 ‘Why are you wearing a condom?’

 ‘What?
 Am I?’
 He said blearily, eyes half closed.
 What a stupid response, so unlike him.
 Pathetic.
 His mind must have had gone blank, or frozen.